sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 This is the case for the component `TriangularFEMForceFieldOptim` which is an alternative to `TriangularFEMForceField`.
 It has been measured that TriangularFEMForceFieldOptim is faster than TriangularFEMForceField.
 Similarly, the component `FastTetrahedralCorotationalForceField` is a faster alternative to `TetrahedronFEMForceField`, but without any compromise on the accuracy.

+## Model Order Reduction

+In SOFA, Model Order Reduction is a technique to reduce the computational complexity of a FEM simulation.
+It works with a premilinary step which precomputes deformation modes of an object.
+The modes are then used online, during a simulation, allowing to build and solve the same FEM problem in a reduced space, in order to dramatically increase the performances.

+This technique is available in a plugin: [https://github.com/SofaDefrost/ModelOrderReduction](https://github.com/SofaDefrost/ModelOrderReduction).
+[Binaries](https://github.com/SofaDefrost/ModelOrderReduction/releases) are also available.

 ## GPGPU